Prussia/playKubernetes/README.md

 **Node**: These machines perform the requested, assigned tasks.
 The Kubernetes master controls them.

 **Pod**: A group of one or more containers deployed to a single node.
 All containers in a pod share an IP address, IPC, hostname, and other resources.
 Pods abstract network and storage away from the underlying container.
 This lets you move containers around the cluster more easily.

+**kubectl**: This is the command line configuration tool for Kubernetes.

 ## Infrastructure
 <p align="center">